 Alice Visionary Foundation Project’s main objective for women and girls is to educate and empower them to become agents of change in their communities.
 This is done by focusing on education needs, safety needs, skills transfer and psychosocial support activities through community counseling, Gender Based Violence Education and prevention programs.

 The Women and Girls Empowerment Program ensures that participating women and girls realize, enjoy, and capitalize on their full potential and that of their families.
-AVFP operates within Kisumu County with offices in Milimani - Kisumu and Amilo village, North East Kano location in Muhoroni Sub-County.
+AVFP operates within Kisumu County with their office in Amilo village, North East Kano location in Muhoroni Sub-County.

 AVFP seeks to increase awareness on Gender Based Violence (GBV) cases.
 About 252 GS&L members have been trained on GBV issues ranging from forms of GBV to consequences of GBV and referral sources.

 After the trainings, a local referral system was established to support GBV survivors known as GBV Community Action Group (CAG) which consists of 46 members.

 The members of the GBV CAG have been trained on the provisions of Psychosocial Care and Support (PSS).
 They are currently handling, reporting, and supporting GBV survivors within their communities.